c88204646-creator/93283198/replit.md

   - Added automated processing of existing operations for AI-powered task/note creation
   - Fixed processEmailThreadForAutomation to use first enabled automation config instead of searching for specific module name
   - Fixed client assignment issue by transforming empty strings to null in insertOperationSchema
+  - Created FinancialDetectionService for analyzing email attachments and detecting transactions
+  - Added FinancialSuggestionsNotification component in app header for user approval workflow